Six Marys Chapter 7

 The Tragedy of the Six Marys – Sun Myung Moon is the real Satan!!

-Testimonies – The Reality That We Experienced
+Testimonies – The Reality We Experienced

 The Korean text of these three testimonies is also available: